syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 ![](Series_images/low.png)

-In the above screenshot, the second segment’s low value is greater than the first segment’s low value and therefore the stroke color filled with bull fill color.
+In the above screenshot, the second segment’s low value is greater than the first segment’s low value.
+So, the stroke color filled with bull fill color.

 ## Stacking Charts